D.R.E.W. Projects Women's Health Initiative

 Feminine Hygiene Kit

 Each year, D.R.E.W.
-Projects will select local community non-profit organizations (within the U.S.) to donate feminine hygiene kits.
-Each kit will consist of pads, tampons, panty liners, cleansing wipes, hand sanitizers, and a sweet treat.
-For convenience and simplicity, we will package the items in a pink, reusable tote bag for on-the-go replenishment for convenience and simplicity. #endperiodpoverty
+Projects will select 501(c)(3) non-profit organizations (within the U.S.) to donate feminine hygiene kits.
+Each kit includes pads, tampons, panty liners, and cleansing wipes.
+We will package the items in a pink, reusable tote bag for on-the-go replenishment for convenience and simplicity. #endperiodpoverty

 D.R.E.W.
 Projects, Inc. will host workshops starting in 2023 for students and community members about why menstruation matters, inform them of the misinformation and stigmas surrounding menstruation, and the global impact of building awareness about good menstrual hygiene management. #endperiodstigma

-As a part of this year's theme, #WeAreCommitted and as a partner with MHDay Global, D.R.E.W.
-Projects, Inc. will celebrate MHDay on the annual awareness day of May 28th by dedicating feminine hygiene kits to local drop-in centers in Los Angeles, serving women and girls experiencing homelessness.
-Additionally, we will host a local annual Menstruation event celebrating women, girls, and periods.
+As a part of this year's theme, #WeAreCommitted.
+As a partner with MHDay Global, D.R.E.W.
+Projects, Inc. will celebrate MHDay on the annual awareness day of May 28th by dedicating feminine hygiene kits to nonprofits in California, serving women and girls experiencing homelessness.
+We will launch campaign events celebrating women, girls, and periods.
 We stand in solidarity with organizations abroad, shifting from a call to action to committing to action. #EndPeriodPoverty, #PeriodEducationForAll.